sirlurkz/reduxperms/README.md

 # reduxperms
 perms for redux

+the new ensure is "ensure DiscordReports" thats it

 THE BOT TOKEN IS INVALID YOU WILL NEED TO ASK FOR A NEW BOT TOKEN FROM Lurkz™#9240 AS DISCORD KILLED THE BOT TOKEN BC UPLOADING IT ONTO GITHIB